Nuitka/Nuitka/Developer_Manual.rst

      function.

 Again, we wouldn't want to create the list.
 Therefore Nuitka avoids executing these calculation, when they result in constants larger than a treshold of 256.
-It's also done for large integers and more.
+It's also applied to integers and more CPU and memory traps.

-Now lets look at a use:
+Now lets look at a use case:

 .. code-block:: python

    for x in range( 10000000000000 ):
        doSomething()

-Looking at this example, one way to look at it, would be to turn ``range`` into ``xrange``, note that ``x`` is unused.
+Looking at this example, one traditional way to look at it, would be to turn ``range`` into ``xrange``, note that ``x`` is unused.
 That would already perform better.
 But really better is to notice that ``range()`` generated values are not used, but only the length of the expression matters.

 And even if ``x`` were used, only the ability to predict the value from a function would be interesting, so we would use that computation function instead of having an iteration source.
 Being able to predict from a function could mean to have Python code to do it, as well as C++ code to do it.
 Then code for the loop can be generated without any CPython usage at all.